-Horacio C. Ramos, Filipino, born 1945, has served as a Director of the Company since May 15, 2018.
-He is the President of Clariden Holdings, Inc. (2012 - present).
-He was a Director of SMC (2014 - 2016), the Secretary of the Department of Environment and Natural Resources (February 12 - June 30, 2010), the Director of Mines and Geosciences Bureau (June 1996 - February 2010).
-He holds a degree of Bachelor of Science in Mining Engineering from the Mapua Institute of Technology obtained in 1967, a Graduate Diploma in Mining and Mineral Engineering from the University of New South Wales, Australia in 1976, and a Master of Engineering in Mining Engineering also from the University of New South Wales, Australia in 1978.
+Horacio C. Ramos, Filipino, born 1945, has served as a Director of the Company since May 2018.
+He is also the President of Clariden Holdings, Inc. (2012 - present).
+He was previously a Director of SMC (2014 to 2016), the Secretary of the Department of Environment and Natural Resources (February 12 - June 30, 2010), and the Director of Mines and Geosciences Bureau (June 1996 - February 2010).
+Mr. Ramos has a Bachelor of Science degree in Mining Engineering from the Mapua Institute of Technology obtained in 1967, and has a Graduate Diploma in Mining and Mineral Engineering from the University of New South Wales, Australia in 1976, and a Master of Engineering in Mining Engineering also from the University of New South Wales, Australia in 1978.

-Mr. Ramos does not hold a directorship in any other company listed with the PSE.
+Mr. Ramos does not hold a directorship in any company listed with the PSE other than Petron.

 John Paul L. Ang, Filipino, born 1980, was elected as a Director of the Company on March 9, 2021.
-He has been a director of SMC since January 21, 2021.
-He holds and has held various positions in Eagle Cement Corporation, such as the President and Chief Executive Officer since 2008, a Director since 2010, a member of the Audit Committee since 2020 and the Chairman of the Executive Committee since February 2017; he also served as a member of the Nomination and Remuneration Committee (February 13, 2017 - July 15, 2020) and the General Manager and Chief Operating Officer (2008 - 2016).
-He has been the President and Chief Executive Officer of South Western Cement Corporation since 2017 and a Director of K Space Holdings, Inc. since 2016.
+He has been a director of SMC since January 21, 2021, SMC Global Power Holdings Corp. since June 1, 2021, SMFB since June 2, 2021 and Top Frontier since July 9, 2021.
+He holds and has held various positions in Eagle Cement Corporation, such as the President and Chief Executive Officer since 2008, a Director since 2010, a member of the Audit Committee since 2020 and the Chairman of the Executive Committee since February 2017.
+He also served as a member of the Nomination and Remuneration Committee (February 13, 2017 - July 15, 2020) and the General Manager and Chief Operating Officer (2008 - 2016).
+He has been the President and Chief Executive Officer of South Western Cement Corporation since 2017 and a Director of KB Space Holdings, Inc. since 2016.
 He was the Managing Director of Sarawak Clinker Sdn.
 Bhd.
 Malaysia (2002 - 2008) and the Purchasing Officer of Basic Cement (2002 - 2003).
 Mr. Ang has a Bachelor of Arts in Interdisciplinary Studies from the Ateneo de Manila University.

-Of the companies in which Mr. Ang holds directorships, parent company-SMC and Eagle Cement Corporation are also listed with the PSE.
+Of the companies in which Mr. Ang currently holds directorships, parent companies Top Frontier and SMC, Petron affiliate SMFB, and Eagle Cement Corporation are also listed with the PSE.

 Artemio V. Panganiban, Filipino, born 1936, has served as an Independent Director of the Company since October 21, 2010.
-He is the Chairman of the Risk Oversight Committee and a member of the Audit and Corporate Governance Committees.
-He is a columnist for the Philippine Daily Inquirer and officer, adviser or consultant to several business, civic, educational and religious organizations.
-He is an adviser of Metropolitan Bank and Trust Company, Bank of the Philippine Islands, and DoubleDragon Properties Corp.
-He is a retired Chief Justice of the Supreme Court of the Philippines (2005 - 2006); Associate Justice of the Supreme Court (1995 - 2005); Chairperson of the Philippine House of Representatives Electoral Tribunal (2004 - 2005); Senior Partner of Panganiban Benitez Parlade Africa & Barinaga Law Office (1963 - 1995); President of Baron Travel Corporation (1967 - 1993); and professor at the Far Eastern University, Assumption College and San Sebastian College (1961 - 1970).
-He is an author of over a dozen books and has received various awards for his numerous accomplishments, most notably the "Renaissance Jurist of the 21st Century" conferred by the Supreme Court in 2006 and the "Outstanding Manilan" for 1991 by the City of Manila.
+He is the Chairman of the Related Party Transaction Committee and a member of the Audit and Corporate Governance Committees.
+He is a columnist of the Philippine Daily Inquirer, and an officer, adviser or consultant to several other business, civic, educational and religious organizations.
+He was the Chief Justice of the Supreme Court of the Philippines in 2005 - 2006; Associate Justice of the Supreme Court (1995 - 2005); Chairperson of the Philippine House of Representatives Electoral Tribunal (2004 - 2005); Senior Partner of Panganiban Benitez Parlade Africa & Barinaga Law Office (1963-1995); President of Baron Travel Corporation (1967 - 1993); and professor at the Far Eastern University, Assumption College and San Sebastian College (1961 - 1970).
+He authored over a dozen books and received various awards for his numerous accomplishments, most notably the "Renaissance Jurist of the 21st Century" conferred by the Supreme Court in 2006 and the "Outstanding Manilan" for 1991 by the City of Manila.
 Chief Justice Panganiban earned his Bachelor of Laws degree (cum laude) from the Far Eastern University in 1960, placed sixth in the bar exam that same year, and holds honorary doctoral degrees in law from several universities.